MikeMorawski/sharepoint-population-tool/README.md

+## Overview

+This project creates a chrome extension which allows for sample data population into lists.
+The extension can be viewed on the [chrome web store](https://chrome.google.com/webstore/detail/sharepoint-population-too/eaoeogggkmgpmbigihinlmjhefpeaefa?hl=en&authuser=0).

+## Development Testing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Development Testing

 ### Getting up and running in Chrome